zmahfuz0613/sql-practice-carmen-sandiego/README.md

   In a city of ninety-one thousand and now, eighty five.
 ```

-## Test your code before submission!

-1. You can make your changes in main.js, console.log your variables, save your file then in Terminal run "node main.js".
-2. You can make an account here: https://repl.it/, and test your code using this online text editor.
-3. If you setup node as your buildpack in Sublime Text, you can do "CMD+B" to run your code in Sublime Text.

 ## Homework Submission

 * Homework is due at **11PM**!